LeonSloma/ProjectGemini/README.md

 This is a short prototype for a game I am now working on in a different engine.
 Initially created for my Games module in University.
+The current state of the game can be found [here](https://github.com/LeonSloma/ProjectGemini_godot).

 A short trailer created for the module: